LeonardRanaldi/SeleniumWebScraper/README.md

 # Identifier -SeleniumWebScraper-
 This is a Webcrawler based on Selenium frameworks for scrape web page of Twitter, Instagram and Facebook.

+In the HYFINE-Framework folder you can find scripts able to extract fields such as name, genre, profile images of three of the most important Social Networks: Twitter, Facebook, Instagram.

+For more information read the user manual of the framework in the HYFINE-Framework folder.

 HOW TO EXECUTE:

 Is required an environment with the following requirements installed: